AwesomeController/serious-business/kickstarter/body_copy.md

 With this kit,
 an Arduino Uno
-and our free tutorials and documentation, you too can be a baller hardware-hacking machine.
+and our free tutorials and documentation, you too can be a baller hardware-hacking machine (BHHM).

-If you already are
-the aforementioned baller hardware-hacking machine (BHHM) then you can use these parts to add your own twists to the hardware.
-Maybe you can play networked multi-player N64 from your computer?
-Maybe you let people play your SNES from a web app?
-Maybe your Awesome Controller interfaces with your blender?
-I don't know what sort of crazy thing you're in to (so please stop asking).
+If you have a cool idea, we'd love to help you make it happen.

 Also includes 1 system dongle of your choice
 (add $10 for each additional dongle you'd like).

 Free shipping in the US.
-Please add $15 for international (non-US) shipping.

-Limit: 100

-Estimated arrival: November 2012
+Estimated arrival: February 2012

 ### $85
-One deliciously-Green Awesome Controller.
+1 AWESOME CONTROLLER, MAINSTREAM COLOR

-You get a gorgeously-designed, fully-functional, envy-causing Awesome Controller.
+You get a gorgeously-designed, fully-functional, envy-causing,
+(and green-case colored) Awesome Controller.
 You will love it,
 or Kail will eat a sock.
 Seriously though,